pourmalek/covir2/20211022/README.md

 <br/><br/>

-### Because they guess the pandemic is gradually going away?
+### - Because they guess the pandemic is gradually going away, or because of the pandemic fatigue?

 International updating model builders are winding down their COVID-19 pandemic models, as of October 2021.
 I guess this weaning off will sustain for a while.